Receive items from overseas

 If you return an item that cost less than NZ$1000, the company you purchased it from is responsible for issuing any refund.

-If your item cost more than $1000 and you return an item to the supplier and they give you a free replacement, you don’t need to pay duty and GST on the replacement.
-You will need to provide proof it’s a replacement, such as emails agreeing to replacement or evidence you returned the original item (e.g. shipping documents).
+If your item cost more than $1000 and you return an item to the supplier and they repair the item, you don’t need to pay duty and GST on return except for any cost incurred by the importer for the repair (free repairs incur no costs).
+You will need to provide proof of the cost of repairs such as an invoice showing that it is the same item returning and any cost involved with the repairs.

 To request a refund, please email service.delivery@customs.govt.nz with the details of your refund application.